jahpe777/crescendo/README.md

 If you don't wish to create an account, and just play around, there are demo user credentials provided at the login page.

-This app incorporates secure authentication and authorization.
+This app incorporates secure authentication and authorization practices.

 ## Technologies Used